 Audience menu for:

 There is always construction somewhere, and Heavy Equipment Operators are needed to keep most projects going.
-Construction equipment operators drive, maneuver, or control the heavy machinery used to construct roads, bridges, buildings, and other structures.
-Employment of construction equipment operators is projected to grow 10% until 2024, faster than the average for all occupations.
+Employment of construction equipment operators is projected to grow 12% until 2026, faster than the average for all occupations.
 Spending on infrastructure should generate many new jobs for construction equipment operators.
 Workers who can operate multiple types of equipment should have the best job opportunities.
-The average earnings in Maryland for 2015 were $22.67 per hour, or about $47,160 per year!
+The average earnings in Maryland can be up to about $57,000 per year!

 For more information, please contact: